JCaiDev/weatherApp/README.md

 ## Future Improvements

-- Enhanced User Interface: Add animations and a more visually appealing design.
+- Enhanced User Interface: Add animations and a more visually appealing design
-- Temperature Unit Toggle: The ability to switch between Fahrenheit and Celsius.
+- Temperature Unit Toggle: The ability to switch between Fahrenheit and Celsius
-- Light/Dark Theme: A light and dark theme option.
+- Light/Dark Theme: A light and dark theme option
-- Accessibility: ensure accessibility for all users, utilizing aria-label attributes.
+- Accessibility: Utilize aria-label attributes to ensure accessibility for all users